 - 100g golden caster sugar

-- ½ teaspoon vanilla extract
+- ½ tsp vanilla extract

-For the chocolate coating:
+- For the filling:

 - 3 tbsp icing sugar, plus extra for dusting

 - 5 tbsp lemon curd